EmotiBit/EmotiBit_Cases/SwissArmyCase/README.md

 ### Additional Hardware Notes
 - M2.5 screws can also fit, but standard-size M2.5 nuts don't fit particularly well next to the stacking-header socket.

+## Assembly
+- Stack the EmotiBit as demonstrated in the [documentation](https://github.com/EmotiBit/EmotiBit_Docs/blob/master/Getting_Started.md#stack-your-emotibit)
+- Place the slider between the EmotiBit and Feather such that the bottom notch on the slider fits over the HIB switch on EmotiBit.
+- Fit the case over assembled EmotiBit(with the slider now sandwiched between the EmotiBit and Feather).
+  - You will notice that the slider stands flush with the slots on the case.
+- You may use the screws linked above to fasten the case to EmotiBit.
+  - If using the slider, using the screws is recommended as it adds more integrity to the structure and holds everything in place.

+[ToDo: add some images demonstrating assembly.]

 ## Feature Accessibility
 | Feature | Accessible? |